x684867/nemesis_server/src/nodejs/doc/api/modules.markdown

 When `main.js` loads `a.js`, then `a.js` in turn loads `b.js`.
 At that
 point, `b.js` tries to load `a.js`.
-In order to prevent an infinite loop an **unfinished copy** of the `a.js` exports object is returned to the `b.js` module.  `b.js` then finishes loading, and its `exports` object is provided to the `a.js` module.
+In order to prevent an infinite loop an **unfinished copy** of the `a.js` exports object is returned to the `b.js` package.  `b.js` then finishes loading, and its `exports` object is provided to the `a.js` package.

-By the time `main.js` has loaded both modules, they're both finished.
+By the time `main.js` has loaded both packages, they're both finished.
 The output of this program would thus be:

     $ node main.js